JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/We_All_Have_What_It_Takes_To_Live_According_to_the_Will_of_God.md

 ## 1. The Two Commandments

 > _God, having commanded man to be perfect, even as be is perfect, has descended as the Adjusster to become man's experiential partner in the achievement of the supernal destiny which has been thus ordained.
-The fragment of God which indwells the mind of man is the absolute and unqualified assurance that man can find the Universal Father in association with this divine Adjuster, which came forth from God to find man and sonship him even in the days of the flesh._ [[UB 107:0.3](/en/The_Urantia_Book/107#p0_3)]
+The fragment of God which indwells the mind of man is the absolute and unqualified assurance that man can find the Universal Father in association with this divine Adjuster, which came forth from God to find man and sonship him even in the days of the flesh._ <a id="a48_468"></a>[[UB 107:0.3](/en/The_Urantia_Book/107#p0_3)]

 This commandment is one of the first in a series of two which speak to us of the will of God.
 The second commandment was given to us by Jesus:

 > _“And you must change yet more.
 You should become the apostle of the new commandment which I have this night given you.
-Dedicate your life to teaching your bretbren how to love one another, even as I have loved you.”_ [[UB 181:2.4](/en/The_Urantia_Book/181#p2_4)]
+Dedicate your life to teaching your bretbren how to love one another, even as I have loved you.”_ <a id="a52_220"></a>[[UB 181:2.4](/en/The_Urantia_Book/181#p2_4)]

 Sometimes we humans look for all kinds of different answers and ways to accomplish God's will, yet we tend to forget the most basic of actions, that is, to accomplish what we desire the most, to be like our Father, in loving service to others.